apecloud/kubeblocks/docs/user_docs/kubeblocks-for-kafka/kubeblocks-for-kafka.md

 # KubeBlocks for Kafka

-This tutorial illustrates how to create and manage a Kafka cluster by kbcli, kubectl or a YAML file.
+This tutorial illustrates how to create and manage a Kafka cluster by `kbcli`, `kubectl` or a YAML file.
 You can find the YAML examples in [the GitHub repository](https://github.com/apecloud/kubeblocks-addons/tree/release-0.9/examples/kafka).

 * [Cluster Management](./cluster-management/create-a-kafka-cluster.md)
 * [Configuration](./configuration/configuration.md)